ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

 ------------------------

-The initialization phase of a :mod:`vivarium` simulation starts when the :class:`~vivarium.framework.lifecycle.LifeCycle` is fully constructed and ends when the ``__init__`` method of the :class:`vivarium.framework.engine.SimulationContext` completes.
+The initialization phase of a :mod:`vivarium` simulation starts when the :class:`~vivarium.framework.lifecycle.entities.LifeCycle` is fully constructed and ends when the ``__init__`` method of the :class:`vivarium.framework.engine.SimulationContext` completes.